Prosper II

 Outcomes

-We will analyse the difference in the change in mean workplace efficiency between intervention and control group .
-Efficiency will be calculated as the proportion of target production realized by a worker per unit time.
+We will analyse the difference in the change in mean workplace efficiency between the intervention and control groups.
+Efficiency will be calculated as the proportion of target production realised by a worker per unit time.

 Timeline